-It was a dark, starless night when a girl just sat there, looking numbly at the blinking cursor, overthinking every past mistake, of every time she didn’t fulfill her promise, of how close she was to failing herself.
+It was a murky, starless midnight when a girl sat at her old desk, just staring numbly at the blinking cursor and overthinking her past mistakes, of every time she couldn’t fulfil her commitments, of how close she was to failing herself again.

 “This time it will be different,” she murmured to a seemingly empty room.

-Suddenly her phone beeped, reminding her of the oncoming deadlines.
-She ignored the phone.
-She tuned out everything.
+Suddenly her phone beeped, alerting her of the oncoming deadlines.
+She ignored the alert and tuned out everything.
 Because this time she was serious.
-She has put all her energy into this task and she will not fail, not again.
-She wanted to feel like she belonged somewhere and this felt like her answer to that, she will make this her answer.
+She has put all her energy into this task and she will not disappoint anyone, not again.
+She wanted to feel like she belonged somewhere because lately she felt like the biggest freak among her peers, But this felt like her answer to overcoming the feeling of being an outlier, she will make this her answer.

 Everything was crystal clear in her head, all the motivation in this world was there.